observingx/minimal/content/posts/2020/20201117-Medical-Interview.md

 * Open-Ended Focusing Skills –- Focusing skills **encourage the patient to expand** on specific parts of the information they have already “placed on the table”
 * Closed-Ended Data-Gathering Skills — HPI

-2. Empathy skills: (to be used whenever)
+2. Empathy skills:
-* Emotion-Seeking Skills -- you must actively seek them even when they have not been “placed on the table”—or when they have only been **hinted at**.
+* Emotion-Seeking Skills (use at the top of the interview) -- you must actively seek them even when they have not been “placed on the table”—or when they have only been **hinted at**.
   * Direct Inquiry --  You can let the patient identify the specific feeling by asking how s/he feels about the situation
     * *“I noticed that you have been looking away.
 Can you tell me how you are feeling?”*
     * *"How are you feeling about this, emotionally?"*